-Geospatial Data Acquisition Using Unmanned Aerial Systems (Uas) A Paradigm for Mapping the Built Environment of the Niger Delta Region of Nigeria
+Geospatial Data Acquisition Using Unmanned Aerial Systems (USA) A Paradigm for Mapping the Built Environment of the Niger Delta Region of Nigeria

 Abstract